-A defecogram is a special x-ray exam that can detect problems with your pelvic floor and rectum with minimal risk and discomfort to you.
+A defecogram is a special x-ray exam that can detect problems with the pelvic floor and rectum with minimal risk and discomfort.

 Reasons defecogram testing is performed